pluralsight/guides/draft/interesting-apis/real-time-sms-sentiment-visualization-with-twilio-fanout-cloud-and-isomorphic-react/article.md

 }
 ```

-This `Gauge` component uses the `componentDidMount()` function to create the actual gauge using the Epoch library (as recommended by the official documentation):
+This `Gauge` component creates the actual gauge in the `componentDidMount()` function using the Epoch library:
 ```javascript
 import React, { Component } from 'react';